felixleong/joysoftech_talk/index.rst

 .. note::

     - Smoother transition into the workforce
-    - Expect more conventional tech stacks
+    - Expect more conventional tech stacks as their systems are usually maintained for a long period of time: especially mission critical systems
     - Great place to behind-the-scene learning *(good and bad)*
     - Stricter corporate culture